yummyhopper/LLM_Automated_BI_Project/README.md

-# Chatting With A BigQuery Database Using LLMs: A New Frontier For BI?
+# Chatting With A BigQuery Database Using LLMs

 ![](automated_BI.webp)